 To participate in an evaluation of your job performance

-At the end of each job that you hold, you are entitled to know how well you did so that you can work on and improve your skills as necessary.
+You are entitled to know how well you did so that you can work on and improve your skills as necessary.
 You are entitled to add you comments to any written evaluation from your job supervisor that will be included in your employment file.
 And, you have the right to view your employment file upon request.

 To contribute to the pension plan